pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"non-iterator-returned"+OR+"E0301")

 ### [E0302](#E0302) (unexpected-special-method-signature)<a name="E0302"></a>
-The special method %r expects %s param(s), %d %s given Emitted when a special method was defined with an invalid number of parameters.
+The special method %r expects %s param(s), %d %s given.

+Emitted when a special method was defined with an invalid number of parameters.
 If it has too few or too many, it might not work at all.

 **:x: Incorrect code**